stravalib/stravalib/.github/PULL_REQUEST_TEMPLATE.md

 tests to support whatever fix of feature you're implementing.

 - [ ] Yes
-- [ ] No, i'd like some help with tests
+- [ ] No, I'd like some help with tests
 - [ ] This change doesn't require tests

 ## Did you include your contribution to the change log?